How to Peel a Chestnut

 A forager friend shared another chestnut-peeling method, finding it to be the best in obtaining an intact chestnut.

-• Put the half into boiling water for 10 to 20 seconds only, remove, and rub off the inner husk with a tea towel.
-The inner husk is very easy att this point.
+• Put the half into boiling water for 10 to 20 seconds only, remove it, and rub off the inner husk with a tea towel.
+The inner husk is very easy to remove at this point.

 • Put in jars and freeze for Christmas!

-Did you know that All Saints’ Day traditionally features chestnuts on the menu, too—as well as gingerbread and doughnuts.
+Did you know that All Saints’ Day traditionally features chestnuts on the menu, as well as gingerbread and doughnuts?

-To celebrate this day or any day, here are a couple recipes using chestnuts.
+To celebrate this day or any day, here are a couple of recipes using chestnuts.

 Cornbread, Chestnut, and Sage Dressing